 - 3/4 c. powdered sugar

 - 1 1/2 tsp.
 Ener-G egg replacer + 2 Tbsp. warm water, whisk until frothy

 - 2 1/2 c.
 Cara’s GF Flour Blend

 - 1/4 tsp. salt

 - Divide the dough into 2 balls.
-Form each dough ball into a log and cover with wax paper.
+Knead the dough with your hands until smooth and form each dough ball into a log and cover with wax paper.

 - Chill the dough for 2+ hours.

 - To bake: Preheat your oven to 350 degrees.
 Line a baking sheet with a piece of parchment paper and place into a freezer.

 - Remove the dough from the wax paper.
 Slice into desired thickness and place on the baking sheet.
 Sprinkle with raw sugar (optional).

 - Bake 8-10 minutes or until lightly browned along the edges.
 If you want them on the softer side, bake for 7-8 minutes.
 If you want a crunchier cookie, bake around 8-10 minutes.
 Regardless of the time you bake them at, when you take the sheet out of the oven let the cookies sit for 2-3 minutes so they can fully set.